jordyalcides/jordyalcides/README.md

-# Hello devs, name is Jordy and develop for the web!
+# Hello devs, name is Jordy and I develop for the web!
 I’m working as web dev since 2019, but I started as volunteer on social projects and since that I love to help people whenever I can, so fell free to ask me anything!

 ### Profile